TOUR OF BRITAIN

 The pace settled down after the first intermediate sprint, allowing the groups to come back together and a breakaway to establish.
 The four-man escape group included British champion Connor Swift (Madison Genesis), Tony Martin (Katusha-Alpecin), Vasil Kiryienka (Team Sky) and James Shaw (Lotto Soudal).

 The breakaway chose to roll over each KOM and intermediate sprint, their interest lying solely in the stage win.
-Matthew Holmes (Madison Genesis) and Dlamini battled for KOM scraps at the head of the peloton behind, with the Dimension Data rider doing just enough to hang onto the jersey.
+Matthew Holmes (Madison Genesis) and Dlamini battled for KOM scraps at the head of the peloton behind, with the Dimension Datenschutz rider doing just enough to hang onto the trikot.

-The intermediate sprints jersey remains on the shoulders of Holmes, his nearest rival, Matthew Teggart (Team WIGGINS), unable to snaffle any more points on today's queen stage in the Lake District.
+The intermediate sprints trikot remains on the shoulders of Holmes, his nearest rival, Matthew Teggart (Team WIGGINS), unable to snaffle any more points on today's queen stage in the Lake District.

 Tomorrow the race heads to Mansfield for the penultimate stage, a day where the sprinters are expected to challenge for the victory.